-Conflict of Interest Policy Disclosure Form Trustee, Non-Trustee Board Committee Member, non-employee Officer
+Conflict of Interest Policy Disclosure Form Trustee, Non-Trustee Board Committee Member, Board-Designated Officer

-I, , hereby acknowledge that I have received, read, and understand the also understand Conflict of Interest Policy for the Internet Society (the "Policy") provided to me.
-I d and acknowledge my responsibilities as an Individual covered under the Policy which to adhere to the Policy and the Policy's purpose and intent.
+I, , hereby acknowledge that I have received, read, and understand the Conflict of Interest Policy for the Internet Society (the "Policy") provided to me.
+I also understand and acknowledge my responsibilities as an Individual covered under the Policy which is, at all times, to adhere to the Policy and the Policy's purpose and intent.

 I hereby certify that the information contained below is true, complete, and accurate.

-I. The name o f my current employer(s) or parties for whom I contract: Organization: Position: Organization: Position: Organization: Position: (if additional space is needed, please attach additional sheets) of organizations for which I, a family member, or a related party serve as a r, officer, or director (other than of the Internet Society): Organization: Position: Organization: Position: (if additional space is needed, please attach additional sheets) III.
-Other acti vities that may be in a similar area of activity as the Internet Society: (if additional space is needed, please attach additional sheets) Signature
+I. The name of my current employer(s) or parties for whom I contract:

+Organization: Position:

+Organization: Position:

+Organization: Position:

+II.
+The names (if additional space is needed, please attach additional sheets)

+r, officer, or director (other than of the Internet Society):

+Organization: Position:

+Organization: Position:

+- (if additional space is needed, please attach additional sheets)

+III.
+Other activities that may be in a similar area of activity as the Internet Society:

+(if additional space is needed, please attach additional sheets)

+Signature Date